ShaunCurtis/Blazr.OnAfterRender/readme.md

 1. The continuation from `OnInitializedAsync`.
 2. An instance of `OnAfterRender` for the component.

-As the `OnInitializedAsync` is complete, it's prioritized and runs next.
+The `OnInitializedAsync` continuation is complete, prioritized and runs next.

 ```text
 OnInitializedAsync Completed on Component e45633be-c5a1-451b-99a2-ce64f128a65c.